RadicalOfficial/RadicalOfficial/README.md

 ## More Info
 Currently, I am inactive on Scratch.
 But I am working on something else in a different game engine (Godot)!
 The game is called **The Adventures of Caseoh** and it will release soon.
-<br><br>I am bisexual, he/him<br>I made SimGarden, a clone of SimCity from the SNES.
+<br>I made SimGarden, a clone of SimCity from the SNES.
 Play it here for free: https://knightbot63.itch.io/gardensim
 ## Programming Languages I use...
 ![Static Badge](https://img.shields.io/badge/-godot-blue?style=for-the-badge&logo=godot%20engine&logoColor=white&labelColor=black&color=blue)
 ![Static Badge](https://img.shields.io/badge/-Scratch%20(formerly%3F)-orange?style=for-the-badge&logo=scratch&logoColor=yellow&labelColor=black&color=black)